NeghiDB/APIBuilder/README.md

 # APIBuilder
-A project for building API's; RESTful
+A project for building API using NodeJS